 "Is everything all right?"

 Ryan stared at Guiche, before he heaved a sigh and shook his head.
-"No, not really, and it's not because they took my sword."
+"No, not really."

 "You yearn for your homeland?"
 Guiche asked.